Azure-Samples/functions-serverless-chat-app-tutorial/lab-instructions.md

 ## Create Azure resources

+You will build and test the Azure Functions app locally.
+The app will access some services in Azure that need to be created ahead of time.

 ### Log into the Azure portal

 1. Go to the [Azure portal](https://portal.azure.com/) and log in with your credentials.